Amina and Leila are passionate about advocating for the young girls and underrepresented women in their community.

 “Many of the parents here have conventional mindsets that believe that a woman and girl’s prime role is the care-taking duty of their home and family, and they cannot be anything beyond that,” described Amina.

 Amina and Leila know how important education is for young girls.
 It provides opportunities for girls to realize their dreams and learn the skills they need to one day obtain employment, overcome poverty, and contribute to developing their country’s future.

 “It is our goal now to identify these parents, talk to them, clear out their misconceptions and try to change their rigid beliefs,” stated Amina.

 With the support of other CDC members, the duo is working towards their goal.
 So far, they have managed to convince the families of 55 students who had recently dropped out of school to re-enroll.

 While the pair are committed to advocating for girl’s education, they are also proactively raising awareness about the implications of early child marriages and child labour in their community.

-“We want to create a culture where every girl can go to school and learn without any difficulty,” Noria optimistically added.
+“We want to create a culture where every girl can go to school and learn without any difficulty,” Amina optimistically added.

-Like Noria and Lela, PWS&D is committed to advocating and empowering women and girls around the world.
+Like Amina and Leila, PWS&D is committed to advocating and empowering women and girls around the world.